 My friend Judie makes these every Shabbat and her family won’t even consider eating another kind.

 Fresh Parsley tends to be infested with aphids, thrips and other insects.
-Please check “Special Instructions” for instructions on how to inspect parsley for insect infestation.
+Please check “Kashrut Instructions” below for instructions on how to inspect parsley for insect infestation.

-3 tablespoon vegetable oil or chicken fat (schmaltz)
+- 3 Tablespoons vegetable oil or chicken fat (schmaltz)

 Vegetable spinners, power hoses, and light boxes are not always available in the home.
 We therefore recommend the following alternate procedure.

 RECOMMENDATION: In order to determine if a particular bunch of herbs is infested prior to washing, bang it several times over a white cloth.
 This is most important when checking oregano, rosemary, sage and thyme.
 If only one or two insects are found proceed with the steps below.
 If three or more insects are detected in a particular bunch of herbs it should not be used.